Tag Archive | using Christmas lights to keep plants warm

 Attributes of the ‘Cherokee Purple’ Tomato

-Often called “ugly” by some (not me), their flavor, nevertheless, is outstanding!
-The 8–12-ounce tomatoes might appear lumpy due to asymmetrical ribbing, but they’re often shaped like regular tomatoes.
+Often called “ugly” by some (no, not me), their flavor, nevertheless, is outstanding!
+The 8-12-ounce tomatoes might appear lumpy due to asymmetrical ribbing, but they’re often shaped like regular tomatoes.

 The skin color is uniquely brick red to maroon, perhaps brownish, and often with green shoulders.
 The interior is also variably red to purple, sometimes with green.